-2018-2019 funding of \$117.5K was allocation to Stage 2 of Rifle Range Road industrial subdivision which has been deferred to 2019-2020.
+2019-2020 funding of \$150K was allocated to Stage 2 of the Rifle Range Road industrial subdivision.

 Works Carried Out On Private Land

 Council did not make any resolutions during the year under Section 67 of the Act concerning work carried out on private land (if the cost of the work was fully or partly subsidised by Council).